📅 Published: Dec 29, 2025 | 🔄 Last Update: June 17, 2026 | ⏱️ Read Time: 7 min read

 Before we dive into decor, let’s focus on color.
 Light colors reflect light and make a room appear larger and brighter.

-With a light and fresh palette, the home feels inviting and spacious without actually increasing the size.
+These simple tricks lift the look of a small home instantly.
+With a light, fresh palette, the home feels inviting and spacious without changing its actual size.

 Textures That Add Character Without Bulk